bertheletc/mechatronics-challenge/README.md

 Design simple box to house all components.
 No constraints on size.

 ## Remarks
-If you'd prefer to use other microcontroller, accelerometer or GPS unit, feel free to do so.
+If you prefer to use other microcontroller, accelerometer or GPS unit, feel free to do so.